 Time, I discover, turns suddenly benign.
 I experience none of the temporal whiplash induced by air travel.
 The hours, the days, the time zones simply melt into each other.
 (There’s a reason the term “train lag” doesn’t exist.)
 Time flattens, and it swells.
 That extra five minutes I’m always looking for is right here.
 I’ve hit the mother lode of time.

+At first, I’m not sure what to do with this temporal surplus.
+I rearrange my roomette, moving my luggage from nook to cranny, then back again.
+After a few hours, I grow bored of this charade, and decide to explore.
+I walk.
 Now, to be clear, I’ve been walking most of my life and consider myself fairly adept at it, but activities one takes for granted elsewhere are fraught with difficulties here.
 (Shaving, for instance.
 My one attempt leaves me a bloody mess.)
 When I try to walk, I teeter and totter like a drunkard.
 I body slam complete strangers.
 “You’ve got to dance with the train,” says an older woman witnessing my incompetence.
 She’s right.
 I’ve been fighting the train.
 I need to dance with it.
 Let the train lead.
 It takes me a while, but I soon get the hang of it.
 The key, I learn, is to stay loose.
 The train pitches left or right, and so do I. No resistance.

 Time flattens, and it swells.
 That extra five minutes I’m always looking for is right here.
 I’ve hit the mother lode of time.